ArtCultured X G.R. Amaya-Baron

-My work explores systems – global & local – and the connections we make to place, to past, and to people in ways that are often affected and informed by the process of globalization that is occurring.
+My work explores contemporary systems – global & local – and the connections we make to place, to past, and to people in ways that are often affected and informed by the process of globalisation that is occurring.

-Today’s era of globalization is characterized by the rise of electronic tech.
+Today’s era of globalisation is characterised by the rise of electronic and digital tech.
 These technologies allow for a quicker and more fluid exchange between individuals, societies, and cultures.
-The scope of our knowledge, connections to our community, and sense of place in the global system is affected by this process.
+The scope of our knowledge, connections to our communities, and sense of place in the global system is affected by this process.

-Perhaps by engaging with the many viewpoints that exist around the world, individuals and societies may contemplate the building blocks of their own cultural identity and come to understand their own viewpoint better.
+Perhaps by engaging with the many viewpoints that exist around the world, individuals and societies may contemplate how they know what they know of their own cultural identity and come to understand their own viewpoint better.
 Maybe they will even take on a new perspective.

 What is cultural identity?
-How is it affected by technology?
+How is it affected by technologies and traditions from the past, present, and into the future?
 Do you create your own identity and place?
 Can you record your own story and control your own narrative?
 Or are you part of a greater system that decides for you?